Taiwan Railway: Run-through services

 Underground urban trackage and run-through services in Taiwan make efficient use of assets and available track capacity.
-A Socimi built EMU300 set is being prepared at the Qidu carbarn.
+A now retired Socimi built EMU300 set is being prepared at the Qidu carbarn.

 Taipei is Taiwan's capital and ultimate destination for TR's mainlines.
 Explosive growth since 1980 made Taipei a 10-million population metropolis sprawled over four counties.
 To accommodate suburban commuters, and to serve passengers traveling to/from suburban business districts, Taipei was envisioned as a through station, allowing West coast trains to operate to Taipei's eastern suburbs, and vice versa.

 Through-running reduces platform occupancy times, maximizes one-seat rides, and distributes passengers over multiple stations, reducing crowding.
 Trains can be moved through Taipei's terminal district in arrival sequence, providing some delay absorption capability.
 Only ~20% of passenger trips originated/terminated at Taipei Main Station.
 Trains are turned at outlying yards (where turnback tracks are expressly provided), minimizing conflicting movements.
 Observation at Banqiao revealed substantial transfer activity between TR and metro.